bitpay/insight-api/README.md

 # *insight API*

 *insight API* is an open-source bitcoin blockchain REST and websocket API.
 Insight API runs in NodeJS and use LevelDB for storage.

+This is a backend-only service.
+If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight.

 *Insight API* allows to develop bitcoin related applications such as wallets that require certain information from the blockchain that bitcoind does not provide.